 Rinse and repeat.

 After the whistle, we lined back up to resume the water polo game.
-Right out of the gates my opponent was attempting to grab hold of me to keep me in check.
-Instructions undoubtedly given to him during the time out.
+Right out of the gates my opponent was attempting to grab hold of me to keep me in check, instructions undoubtedly given to him during the time out.

-I was able to outwrestle him and was off to the races with Jason getting me the ball yet again.
+I was able to outwrestle him and was off to the races with Jason getting me the ball once again.
 Now their goalie had switched up to heavily guarding against my strong-side shot.
 He did this by coming out of the cage at me a bit more in order to cut down my shooting angle.
 Again, more adjustments made by the opposing coach.

-My preference was to pass and share the wealth with my buddies, but finding myself alone with yet another straight shot on goal with no help defenders, this was my shot to take.
+My preference was to pass and share the wealth with my bros, but finding myself alone with yet another straight shot on goal with no help defenders, this was my shot to take.
 (We call this a “one-on-nobody”.)
-So I sent my third attempt across the cage to the opposite side of the goal's upper corner, out of the reach of the lunging keeper.
+I sent my third attempt across the cage to the opposite side of the goal's upper corner, out of the reach of the lunging keeper.

 High fives, smiles, more shouts from the home crowd.

-I'll just call him "The Coach".
+I'll call him "The Coach".

-The Coach was completely enamored with running the fast break and insisted that we were properly drilled in the art.
+The Coach was enamored with running the fast break and insisted we were properly drilled in the art.
 From fourth grade on I was taught to anticipate a turnover or rebound, and sprint down "filling a lane" to one of the sides of the court.
-Hours upon hours of basketball practice, drills and demanding whistles had prepared me with high court awareness that had translated nicely over to water polo.
+Hours upon hours of basketball practice, drills and demanding whistles prepared me with high court awareness that translated nicely over to water polo.

 The Coach's reward system was based solely on rebounds, assists, and blocked shots.
-It didn't matter if I scored 30 points… he wanted me relentlessly defending, hitting the glass and making that extra pass.
+It didn't matter if I scored 30 points; he wanted me relentlessly defending, hitting the glass and making that extra pass.

 In fact, the Coach would give me a complete box of Sees Chocolates if I ever got a foul on defense by being too aggressive boxing out and protecting our own glass.
 My home-piece I nicknamed “Much” would also earn such a box.

-Looking for the ball over my shoulder was just like I was out at Huntington Beach River Jetties tracking down an oncoming wave: elbows high, heavy kick, arched back, with my arms pumping and face out of the water.
+Looking for the ball over my shoulder was like I was out at Huntington Beach River Jetties tracking down an oncoming wave: elbows high, heavy kick, arched back, with my arms pumping and face out of the water.
 Almost the exact stroke used to paddle a board in surfing is used in polo, and I had plenty of practice those three summers leading into my freshman year.